absolutejs/create-absolutejs/README.md

 - `--html-dir <dir>`
   Specify the directory for and use the HTML frontend.

-- `--html-script`
+- `--html-scripts`
-  Enable experimental HTML scripting with TypeScript.
+  Enable HTML scripting with TypeScript.

 - `--htmx`
   Include an HTMX frontend.